Auditors are required to be registered to conduct certain audit, review or assurance engagements.

 Registered auditors with registered organisation commission

 If you are responsible for conducting Financial Markets Conduct Act 2013 (FMC) audits in New Zealand, you must hold a licence under the Auditor Regulation Act 2011 (New Zealand) (ARA).
 CPA Australia is an accredited body authorised to licence individuals under the ARA to conduct FMC audits.
-Discover more about the licensed auditor regime and application process.

 From 1 July 2015, as an accredited body, CPA Australia can recognise members who meet CPA Australia’s eligibility criteria as qualified auditors who can conduct certain statutory assurance engagements.
-Discover more about the recognition of qualified auditors and the application process.

 Transition for logbooks for RCA application under RG 180 Auditor Registration